-My mission is to get everybody in this world to self-identify with their God-Self more than their ego-mind.
-There's no chance of success in this life, but it's something to do worth doing.
-I'm Mark, owner of this site.
+My mission is to get more people to self-identify with their God-Self more than their ego-mind.
+It's something to do worth doing.
+I'm called Mark lately.

 Eckhart Tolle writes eloquently about how people are insanely self-identified with the voice in their heads and has been writing about it for years.
 His efforts are deeply appreciated by those individuals he has helped live happier lives.
 The rest of the world is as goofy as ever.

 Schucman and Thetford created a masterwork about how crazy it is to self-identify with that whacky inner voice about 50 years ago.
 Most people find the book too hard to understand and the message falls flat.

 This site may not have much of an impact.
 Maybe a few people will benefit, or maybe thousands or millions.
 That's still not much.

 Ego-mind through groupthink has a tight grip on the consciousness of the human race and creates a storm of turmoil when challenged.
 It's very unlikely many will persevere persistently by simply witnessing life nonjudgmentally as God-Self and be unconditionally happy.

 People say they want to find inner peace or to know god or to be unconditionally happy.
 Almost nobody is willing to persistently practice.

 You will not be at peace while living as ego-mind dictates.
 It might make you feel like you're making progress with all manner of convoluted rituals and pretty ideas.
 It'll fill you full of pride of accomplishment.
 It'll cause you to feel spiritually superior.

 How are you going to know God when you are self-identified as ego-mind, which being entirely dualistic is the antithesis of God?
 Ego-mind continually comes up with all kinds of nonsense in a ridiculous effort to compete with and replace God.
 Knowing God that way is impossible.